 Existing law: (1) defines the term "peer support recovery organization" to mean a person or agency which, for compensation, provides peer support services to persons who are 18 years of age or older and who suffer from mental illness or an addictive disorder or identify themselves as at risk for mental illness or an addictive disorder; and (2) requires a peer support recovery organization to be licensed by the Division of Public and Behavioral Health of the Department of Health and Human Services as a facility for the dependent.
-(NRS 449.0045, 449.01563, 449.030) Section 5 of this bill defines the term "peer recovery support services" to mean nonclinical supportive services that use lived experience in recovery from a substance use disorder or other behavioral health disorder to promote recovery in another person with a substance use disorder or other behavioral health disorder by advocating, mentoring, educating, offering hope and providing assistance in navigating systems.
-Section 8 of this bill: (1) requires a person to be certified by the Division as a peer recovery support specialist or peer recovery support specialist supervisor before providing or supervising, as applicable, peer recovery support services; and (2) makes it a misdemeanor to provide or supervise peer recovery support services without being certified.
-Section 9 of this bill requires the State Board of Health to adopt regulations governing peer recovery support services.
-Section 9 also authorizes the Board to establish by regulation exemptions from the requirements of section 8.
-Section 22 of this bill requires the Legislative Committee on Health Care to review any regulation that relates to standards for the issuance or renewal of a certificate as a peer recovery support specialist or peer recovery support specialist supervisor.
+(NRS 449.0045, 449.01563, 449.030) Sections 20.3, 22.5-24.8, 25.2-25.7 and 36 of this bill remove existing provisions for the licensing and regulation of peer support recovery organizations.
+Sections 2-15.7 instead prescribe certain requirements governing natural persons who provide peer recovery support services.
+Section 5 of this bill defines the term "peer recovery support services" to mean nonclinical supportive services that use lived experience in recovery from a substance use disorder or other behavioral health disorder to promote recovery in another person with a substance use disorder or other behavioral health disorder by advocating, mentoring, educating, offering hope and providing assistance in navigating systems.
+Sections 2.5-4, 6 and 7 of this bill define certain additional relevant terms.
+Section 8 of this bill: (1) requires , in general, a person to be certified by the [Division] Nevada Certification Board, or its successor organization, as a peer recovery support specialist or peer recovery support specialist supervisor before providing or supervising $\boxminus$ the provision of, as applicable, peer recovery support services $\boxminus$ to adults for compensation as a regular part of his or her job duties; (2) provides for the imposition of a civil penalty against a person who violates that requirement; and [(2) makes it a misdemeanor to provide or supervise peer recovery support services without being certified.
+Section (3) authorizes a person who is not certified to provide peer recovery support services to adults for compensation as an intern under certain circumstances, Section 15 of this bill authorizes the Division to bring an action to enjoin any person from providing or supervising the provision of peer recovery support services in violation of section 8.